-We will always seek the advice of outside agencies if necessary to meet every child's needs.
-Challenging Behaviour Staff are aware that persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEN. Where there are concerns, there is an assessment to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.
+to determine whether there are any causal factors such as undiagnosed learning difficulties, difficulties with communication or mental health issues.
 If it is thought that housing, family or other domestic circumstances may be contributing to the presenting behaviour a multi-agency approach, supported by the use of approaches such as the Early Help Assessment, will be used.
-The school supports families with issues outside school in a variety of ways including through the use of its Family Support Worker, Caroline Woodhead.
+The school supports families with issues outside school in a variety of ways including through the use of its Family Support Worker, Erica Fearn.
 The school also has close links with other Early Help providers outlined in the school's Early Help leaflet.